 The concept of DAOs in academia is relatively new, it has mostly been developed by open source developers in the blockchain sphere.
-One of the first deployed and successfully used DAOs was created in 2016 by Christoph Jentzsch and was called The DAO: The goal of the project was to create a new business model for non-profit enterprises.
-With an internal capital of 150 million

-USD from 11.000 investors at its peak, it was extremely large for its time.
-It however suffered from an exploit in the smart contract [dao memorial], after which the Ethereum blockchain was forked to return the money to investors.
+One of the first deployed and successfully used DAOs was created in 2016 by Christoph Jentzsch and was called "The DAO".
+The goal of the project was to create a new business model for non-profit enterprises.
+With an internal capital of 150 million for its time.
+It however suffered from an exploit in the smart contract [2], after which the Ethereum blockchain was forked to return the money to investors.